vaestrada/PortfolioProjectsDA23/README.md

 1. Import the provided Excel dataset (`nashville_housing_data.xlsx`) into your SQL database.
 2. Execute the SQL queries in the `nashville_housing_queries.sql` file.

-### COVID-19 Cases Analysis
+## COVID-19 Cases Analysis

 For this project, I worked with COVID-19 cases data.
-The dataset was provided in an Excel file format (`CovidVaccinations.xlsx`) and ('CovidDeaths.xlsx').
+The dataset was provided in an Excel file format (`CovidVaccinations.xlsx`) and (`CovidDeaths.xlsx`).
 I performed SQL queries on this data to extract meaningful insights and trends.
 The SQL queries used can be found in the `covid19_cases_queries.sql` file.

-## Visualization
+### Visualization

 To better understand and communicate the findings from the COVID-19 cases analysis, I utilized Tableau to create an interactive dashboard.
 The dashboard provides visual representations of the queried data and helps to identify patterns and trends in global COVID-19 cases.
 You can access the dashboard in the `covid19_cases_dashboard.twb` file.

 ### Project Structure
+├── CovidVaccinations.xlsx
-├── covid19_cases.xlsx
+├── CovidDeaths.xlsx
 ├── covid19_cases_queries.sql
 └── covid19_cases_dashboard.twb

 #### Requirements